busterwood/Caching/README.md

 # Caching
 A low memory overhead read-through cache implemented using generations.

-The `GenerationalMap<TKey, TValue>` is a read-though cache that is typically used for caching items read from an underlying data source.
+The `GenerationalMap<TKey, TValue>` is a read-though cache used for caching items read from an underlying data source.

 # How does it work?